Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week4.md

 ```
-- Added the Conection URL to Env Vars in my docker compose file:
+- Added the Conection URL to Env Vars in my docker compose file but commented the initial one because in the backend-flask shell it only recognised the other, hence used it otherwise will keep getting error connection pool -1:
 ```
  CONNECTION_URL: "postgresql://postgres:password@127.0.0.1:5432/cruddur"
  CONNECTION_URL: "postgresql://postgres:password@db:5432/cruddur"